igrafx/miningkafka/README.md

 ### iGrafx UDFs: Quickstart
 UDFs (User Defined Functions) are useful for applying custom transformations to each value in a specific column of a stream.

-You can create custom UDFs and integrate them into LiveConnect, making them available for use in data pipelines to enhance processing and transformation capabilities.
+You can create custom UDFs and integrate them into the Docker Compose module, making them available for use in data pipelines to enhance processing and transformation capabilities.

 If you want to use the iGrafx UDFs, you must first go to the ``igrafx-udfs`` directory as follows: